Shoulder Physical Therapists

 Shoulder pain may not even be localized in your shoulder; it may originate from the surrounding area.

 Your shoulder forms an open ball and socket that relies on a complex network of muscles, ligaments and tendons.
 Due to the complexity of your shoulder’s anatomy, there are a number of issues that can end up causing pain.
-Get an accurate diagnosis before you begin treatment.
+Get an accurate diagnosis from best rated shoulder therapist before you begin treatment.

 Potential Shoulder Pain Diagnoses